-- (1) See §64.1.4 - (2) Latin American electives should be chosen from courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) relating to their area of interest.
-As available and appropriate courses will vary from year to year, students should consult the Undergraduate Office for approval of Latin American electives. - (3) Language Studies majors are encouraged to use their free electives, particularly in Year Three, to acquire broader skills in functional areas of Business.
-Students are advised to see §64.1.5 and the following section of Minors. - (4) International Business electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; ORG A 417, 435.
+- Language Sequencing is shown for non-Heritage Speakers.
+Heritage speakers are required to begin with SPAN 306.
+Such students should consult with the Department of Modern Languages on appropriate sequencing of courses. - (2) See §64.1.4 - (3) Latin American electives should be chosen from courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) relating to their area of interest.
+As available and appropriate courses will vary from year to year, students should consult the Undergraduate Office for approval of Latin American electives. - (4) Language Studies majors are encouraged to use their free electives, particularly in Year Three, to acquire broader skills in functional areas of Business.
+Students are advised to see §64.1.5 and the following section of Minors. - (5) International Business electives may be chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 342, 442; FIN 442; MARK 442; SMO 417, 435.
 BUEC 342 is recommended as a first course in an International sequence.

-- (1) Students with a declared major in Latin American Studies may choose to do a minor in any subject area of Business.
+- Students with a declared major in Latin American Studies may choose to do a minor in any subject area of Business.
 See §64.1.5.
-Minors are recommended but not required. - Students with a declared major in another area may not complete a minor in Latin American Studies.
+Minors are recommended but not required. - (2) Students with a declared major in another area may not complete a minor in Latin American Studies.

-64.2.14 Major in Management Information Systems
+64.2.13 Major in Management Information Systems

 This program combines technical and business perspectives to create indepth education in the efficient and effective use of information technology in business.
 Most organizations today are being transformed by the Internet, electronic commerce and computerized information systems: this transformation is at the heart of management information systems.
-Knowledge of information technology has become essential to modern management, and the management information systems major, minor and concentrations provide the managerial capability to manage information systems or to assist senior management in its information technology strategy.
+Knowledge of information technology has become essential to modern management, and the management information systems major, minor and concentrations provide the management information technology strategy.